We have some windfall profit time outbreaks in there, but we're going to make the most of it here.

 Credibility issue.

-We're gonna close it down.
+We're going to close them down.

 Shall we allow that?